 This business aims to provide a stable supply of good-quality, low-priced generic drugs.
-As of end-June 2021, the company was selling 37 different ingredients and 74 products.
-The company commented that in Q1 FY03/22, earnings of mainstay business Feldsenf Pharma were in line with its forecast.
+As of end-September 2021, the company was selling 39 different ingredients and 77 products.
+The company said Feldsenf Pharma, the main subsidiary operating the business, has continued operating in the black.